simudream/konfig/README.md

 * Able to download blank project from remote URL.

-* Log output immediately.

-* base classes are able to fetch tags from EC2 instance tags api.

 * Flesh out the users logic & add tests.

 * Change ResourceD slogan to: Toolkit of a Happy DevOps